 Finally, to isolate the precise contribution of the partial bounding idea, we evaluated the effect of each optimization on each algorithm.
 The applicability of a particular optimization highly depends on the particular set of constraints, which in turn depends on the specific benchmark and the algorithm (ours vs baseline) producing the constraints.
 Our synthesis algorithm yields more general and more succinct constraints, to which the optimizations are more often applicable.
-Of the 9 cases where SYNDUCE succeeds and the baseline method times out, 7 are due to the inapplicability of these (simple) optimizations.
-SYNDUCE outperforms the baseline algorithm with all optimizations turned off for both.
-The complete ablation results are given in Table 3 of Appendix B.3.
+Of the 9 cases where Synduce succeeds and the baseline method times out, 7 are due to the inapplicability of these (simple) optimizations.
+Synduce outperforms the baseline algorithm with all optimizations turned off for both.
+The detailed results are given in the extended version of this paper [7].